Team

 Eberle is from Hawaii, where she grew up surrounded by the beauty and diversity of island cultures.
 She had the opportunity to teach K–12 students at Mana'o'i'o Baptist Academy, the small Christian school that she founded on the island of Maui.
 One of her favorite aspects of teaching younger grades is getting to celebrate and foster her students’ natural love for learning.
 Eberle enjoys exploring Ohio with her husband Scott and their two children Magdalene and Aquilla, both of whom attend GCA.
 C.S.
 Lewis sums up her worldview: “I believe in Christianity as I believe that the sun has risen: not only because I see it, but because by it I see everything else.”

-Stacie Brandt
+Stacie Smock

 Director of Student and Family Support